kg4ydw/noacli/documentation/Readme.md

 history so it isn't lost.)

 Many items have a context menu (right click) with additional actions.

+If you close the main window, noacli will offer to also close other windows opened in the session and kill any processes that were started.
+You can choose to ignore these left overs, but then noacli can't exit until all of them exit on their own and will hang around (without its own window) until then.

 ## Using ssh as a wrapper